Cbeale2020/CaseWesternReserveProjects/D3_Project/README.md

 # D3-Challenge

 The browsers may fail to load unless run on a server.
-A work around for this issue is to use `python -m http.server 8000 --bind 127.0.0.1` method to view this project or this link:
+A work around for this issue is to use `python -m http.server 8000 --bind 127.0.0.1`

 ## Files Attached: